The Spectrum of the Singular Values of Z-Shaped Graph Matrices: Counting dominant constraint graphs on H(aZ(m), 2k)

 \end{defn}

-\begin{defn} Let $\mzshape$ be the multi-layer Z-shape.
-Let $C$ be a constraint graph on $H(\a_Z,2q)$.
-For $i=1,2$, We denote $C_i$ the induced subgraph of $C$ on vertices $V_i$.
+\begin{defn} Let $\mzshape$ be the $m$-layer Z-shape.
+Let $C$ be a constraint graph on $H(\a_Z,2k)$.
+For $i=1,2$, We let $C_i$ denote the induced subgraph of $C$ on vertices $V_i$.
 We call $C_i$ the \textit{induced constraint graph} of $C$ on $V_i$. \end{defn}

-Recall that a constraint graph $C\in\C_{(\a,2q)}$ is \emph{well-behaved} if whenever $u\=v$ in $C$, $u$ and $v$ are copies of the same vertex in $\a$ or $\a^T$.
+Recall that a constraint graph $C\in\C_{(\a,2k)}$ is \emph{well-behaved} if whenever $u\=v$ in $C$, $u$ and $v$ are copies of the same vertex in $\a$ or $\a^T$.

-\begin{thm} All dominant constraint graphs in $\C_{\(\mzshape,2q\)}$ are well-behaved. \end{thm} \begin{proof} See appendix. \end{proof}
+\begin{thm} All dominant constraint graphs in $\C_{\(\mzshape,2k\)}$ are well-behaved. \end{thm} \begin{proof} See Appendix \ref{append:well-behaved}. \end{proof}

-We extend our definitions of wheel-respecting, parity-preserving, and non-crossing to $\C_{\(\mzshape,2q\)}$. \begin{defn} Let $C$ be a constraint graph in $\C_{\(\mzshape,2q\)}$. \begin{enumerate} \item We say $C$ \textit{wheel-respecting} if for all $u\=v$, $u,v\in V_i$ for some $i\in[m]$. (i.e. no two vertices on different wheels are constrained together by $C$). \item We say $C$ is \textit{parity-preserving} if for each $i\in[m]$, the induced constraint graphs $C_i$ of $C$ on $V_i$ is parity-preserving. \item We say $C$ is \emph{non-crossing} if the induced constraint graphs $C_i$'s are non-crossing. \end{enumerate}